alastairlundy/EnhancedLinq/src/EnhancedLinq.Memory/README.md

 # EnhancedLinq.Memory
 A set of Immediate Mode LINQ lambda-style extensions specifically designed for working with Spans and System.Memory data structures in .NET.

+Now updated to use C# 14 and extension everything as of version 0.12.0.
+C# language version must be set to 14 or higher for EnhancedLinq to work.

 ## License

 This project is licensed under the **Apache 2.0 License**.
 See the [LICENSE](../../LICENSE.txt) file for more details.